Joseph T. Kelliher: Career

 Kelliher's nomination to FERC was announced by President George W. Bush in October 2001, but he did not receive his hearing in front of the Senate committee until 2003.
 Kelliher was ultimately confirmed by unanimous voice vote of the Senate and took office on November 20, 2003.
 On July 9, 2005 he was appointed chairman, replacing Patrick H. Wood III.
 As Chairman, Kelliher worked to combat market manipulation and price volatility.
 He created two new divisions at FERC, the Office of Enforcement, to investigate violations of FERC requirements, especially as regard to market manipulation, and the Office of Electric Reliability to review and improve the grid's reliability standards.
 Under Kelliher's leadership, FERC launched a number of major market manipulation investigations, some of which resulted in significant civil penalties.
 The nation's first mandatory electric reliability standards were established during his tenure.
 Kelliher was responsible for efficient implementation of the Energy Policy Act of 2005, the largest grant of regulatory power to FERC since the New Deal in the 1930s.
 He left FERC in March 2009 to become Executive Vice President for Federal Regulatory Affairs for NextEra Energy, Inc. (FPL Group).

-Mr. Kelliher was responsible for developing and executing FERC regulatory strategy for NextEra, the largest electricity company in the U.S., one of the few national electricity companies, operating in every region and every organized market, and the most complex company regulated by FERC, with multiple business lines regulated by FERC.
-Mr. Kelliher left NextEra Energy, Inc. in October 2020.
+Kelliher was responsible for developing and executing FERC regulatory strategy for NextEra Energy, the largest electricity company in the U.S., one of the few national electricity companies, operating in every region and every organized market, and the most complex company regulated by FERC, with multiple business lines regulated by FERC.
+Kelliher left NextEra Energy in October 2020.